Cray-HPE/docs-csm/upgrade/1.4.2/README.md

    /usr/share/doc/csm/scripts/operations/ceph/enable-smart-mon-storage-nodes.sh
    ```

-## Configure NCN nodes without restart
+## Configure NCNs without restart

-This step will create an imperative CFS session that can be used to configure booted NCN nodes with updated `sysctl` values.
+This step will create an imperative CFS session that can be used to configure booted NCN with updated `sysctl` values.

 1. (`ncn-m001#`) Create a new CFS configuration entry for the release.